sidebar-nvim/sidebar.nvim/README.md

 ## Builtin components

-Builtin components abstracts ui elements that can be reused within sections.
+Builtin components abstract ui elements that can be reused within sections.

 #### Loclist